ViRGIS-Team/pdal-upm/README.md

 The Package can also be installed using the Unity Package Manager directly from the [GitHub Repo](https://github.com/ViRGIS-Team/pdal-upm).

+## Build Tests and Platform Support

+This package is build tested on multiple platforms using the [ViRGiS Team Test Project](https://github.com/ViRGIS-Team/test-project).

+See that project for working examples and current list of working platforms.

 ## Version numbers

 This package is a wrapper around a C++ library.
 We want to keep the link to the library version.
 However, we also need to be able to have multiple